Amutinda/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-even more pointers arrays and strings
+this directory conttains even more pointers arrays and strings